dan-leo/masters/thesis/v3/masters3.md

 # Literature Study

+Imagine how interested cellular providers would be in using LEO constellations as a cheaper way of providing blanket coverage than terrestrial networks, especially when considering the unique topographies of cliffs, valleys and steep slopes.
+It does seem to be the way forward considering the difficulties already had in South Africa.
+Currently, terrestrial wireless network can only cover around 20% of territory in China and the U.S.  [@Qu2017c].

+Theoretically it is possible to extend terrestrial NB-IoT coverage to world-wide using a constellation of LEO satellites [@Cluzel2018a].
+The narrow-band timing-advance method (NB-TA) extends cell radius beyond the 3GPP limit of 35km [@Ha2018a].

 There are over 30 IoT platforms available and the number continues to rise.
 Only a few are capable of device control and real-time analysis.
 It is seen as the "backbone" in a centralized system [@Hejazi2018a].

-Theoretically it is possible to extend terrestrial NB-IoT coverage to world-wide using a constellation of LEO satellites [@Cluzel2018a].

 An Early Data Transmission (EDT) mechanism during the random access procedure will improve the device battery life by 3 years and reduces the message latency by up to 3 seconds especially in challenging radio conditions.
 The values at 164 dB are simulated [@Hoglund2018a].
 The Back-off mechanism will increase capacity by 3-6% according to simulations [@Zhao2017].
 SC-FDMA with Index Modulation increases energy efficiency by 50% [@Chafii2018b].